The Gleaner Laws

 How do you provide food for the poor when food is expensive, when growing food means walking behind a pair of cantankerous oxen instead of riding in an air conditioned tractor?
 Tax the farmers and farmers have less reason to farm; food becomes even more expensive.
 Give away the food too generously and people have no incentive to farm or pay farmers.
 Give food only to the needy, and many poor people will fake need instead of getting a job.

 The gleaner laws implicitly recognize these difficult realities.
 They actually require that farmers work less!
-Instead of hoping that farmers (or other people of means) will work hard in order to pay the taxman, the gleaner laws forbade farmers to do the low margin efforts, leaving that work for the poor.
+Instead of hoping that farmers (or other people of means) will work hard in order to pay the taxman, the gleaner laws forbade farmers from doing the low margin efforts, leaving that work for the poor.
 Farmers were forbidden from reaping the corners of their fields (where the weeds concentrate) or picking up dropped sheaves of grain.
 Farmers were also to make only one pass through their trees and vineyards.
 Late ripening fruit was left for the poor to pick.

 While the well off were forbidden to do the last bits of work, this work was still done – by the poor.
 The poor had to work to get their “free” food.
 But it was work that the poor could do.
 Gleaning requires no capital.
 Gleaning requires no specialized skills or education.
 Gleaning requires no long term planning or deferred gratification.
 Gleaning requires no social skills or willingness to follow orders.
 This is work a mentally ill bum could do – and would do since the marginal results of effort are immediate.